codepoke-kk/qwertigraphy/FixQwertigraph.md

 Not being able to reproduce the problem, I cannot tell whether the problem is with AutoHotkey or the Qwertigraph.

+Also under some conditions, Kaspersky thinks the Qwertigraph is a Trojan.
+I use it for a few weeks, and then it stumbles again.
+If I figure out how to repro the problem, I will report it to them again.
+For now, I just suffer through the fix.
+Let Kaspersky decide whether it needs to do a full cleanup.
+After it's done, restore chorder.ahk.
+I use GitHub, so I create a dummy file and then choose to restore that file to its archived state.
+You can also download it again from the source.

 ##### Under some conditions, the Qwertigraph is too slow
 When the computer is chugging away on some background task, keystroke input and output will get jumbled.
 In those situations, there's nothing for it but to let the computer catch up.
 On a blue-sky day, the Qwertigraph does quite nicely with 360 WPM input and 600 WPM output.
 When your antivirus is chugging away, it's certainly not a blue sky day.
 I did rework the engine significantly to reduce this issue to its current minimum.